Taha-Adeel/setmas/README.md

-# setmas
+# SeTMaS
-Software Engineering term project
+Term project for SWE course at IIT Hyderabad.